 Lastly, we put it all together.
 I went with toasty baguette, served open-faced because I just love how impressive this looks even though it was so easy.
 But if you want to skip that, then by all means dig those hamburger buns out of the freezer that you still have leftover from Labor Day and knock yourself out.
 It’s all good, especially if we save a bit of sanity in the process.
 So, you do you. 👌

 So that’s it folks.
 Rich delicious pork that couldn’t be easier to make, a light and crisp salad to go on top, and toasty bread to sop up the juices.
+Whether you are looking for something new for a Christmas gathering or an easy weeknight dinner to survive this busy season, Hoisin Honey Pulled Pork is a must-try.
 PIN to save, give it a try, and as always, let me know how the recipe works for you.

 - kosher salt and fresh cracked pepper